sphinx-contrib/repl/README.rst

 ==========================================================================

-The ``sphinxcontrib-repl`` directives automatically run their content line-by-line in Python REPL interpreter during during Sphinx builds the host reStructuredText files.
+The ``sphinxcontrib-repl`` directives automatically run their content line-by-line in Python REPL interpreter during Sphinx builds the host reStructuredText files.
 The code-blocks are then replaced by ``doctest`` blocks containing the input/output lines as appear in the interpreter.